nabladelta/lambdadelta/docs/architecture/bumping.md

 If a thread was deleted while syncing, we re-add it if it would still fit in the board with the new value.

 By using the rate limiting nullifier, we can also prevent a single node from making too many submissions to us in order to skew the numbers.

+A useful change we can make if we introduce the syncing system, is that we can reject new threads that are *too* `Stale`.
+For example, if a thread is four hours out of date, and we are **not** syncing, we can assume it was probably created maliciously.
+The chances of it simply being delayed by network issues are considerably lower.
+This reduces our attack surface in regards to eclipsing the board with backdated threads.